Connecting to Libera.Chat

 - Configure your client to use your Tor SOCKS proxy (typically

-- Configure public-key SASL authentication.
+- Configure public-key (not plain) SASL authentication.

 - Connect to